-In 1994, Columbia Records released the debut album of a 20-year-old from Queensbridge Houses in New York City and called it Illmatic.
-It was lyrical, wise, infectious music that propelled the baby-faced rapper named Nas into unparalleled promise and soon into hip-hop royalty.
+In 1994, Columbia Records released the debut album of a 20-year-old from Queensbridge Housing Projects in New York City and called it Illmatic.
+It was a lyrical, timely, wise beyond its years, and infectious musical compliation that propelled the baby-faced rapper named Nas into unparalleled stardom and soon into hip-hop royalty.

 The rapper himself sometimes can’t believe how far he’s come since then but is thankful for the journey.